OpenFactoryTwin/ofact/README.md

 See `LICENSE` file for more information.

-Parts of the project are created within the scope of the [Center of Excellence Logistics and It](https://ce-logit.com/) - Nationales Leistungszentrum Logistik und IT.
+Parts of the project are created within the scope of the [Center of Excellence Logistics and It](https://ce-logit.com/) - Nationales Leistungszentrum Logistik und IT and the Fraunhofer Cluster of Excellence Cognitive Internet Technologies.

 <div align="center">
    <img src="docs/assets/imgs/leistungszentrum-600x200.png" width="600" height="200" />